The name’s Bond. James Bond. But you already knew that, right?

 Played by: Léa Seydoux

-The low-down: While Bond’s romantic partners usually get a raw deal, this psychiatrist survived 2015’s Spectre and is still along for the ride.
+The low-down: While Bond’s romantic partners usually get a raw deal, this psychiatrist survived 2015’s Spectre and is still with Bond as No Time to Die opens.

 But when a horrifying package arrives, hinting at a connection with Safin, 007 questions Swann’s loyalties.